paolabiocchi/Yeast_Project/README.md

 4. Results:
 After training, you can save your model and Shap results in the `results/`folder using `save_and_compare_results()` function found in the file of the same name.
 You can also make different graphs using `matplotlib.pyplot`.
 You can then write your top 10 features in the `analyse.txt` file.

+## Sample usage
+As the original datasets are too large to be important on Github, we created a sample of X_matrix_{phenotype} so that you can use the code.
+Obviously, you won't get relevant and optimal results, but you will be able to have an idea of how the code runs.

 ## Possible improvements
 • Implement other classification models such as BERT.